ShannonChenCHN/SCFloatingCellHeaderCollectionView/README.md

-# SCFloatingCellHeaderCollectionView
+# SCStickyCellHeaderCollectionView
-A custom UICollectionView wrapper with floating/stickey "cell" header effect, and it has UICollectionView-like API.
+A custom UICollectionView wrapper with stickey "cell" header effect, and it has UICollectionView-like API.

-* **Important: SCFloatingCellHeaderCollectionView is not a subclass of UICollectionView, it inherits from UIView directly.**
+* **Important: SCStickeyCellHeaderCollectionView is not a subclass of UICollectionView, it inherits from UIView directly.**

+###Preview

 ###Thanks